DBulbul/NormaFinalProject/README.md

 ![address update](https://user-images.githubusercontent.com/97522259/171140062-190bd4dd-58cd-4e02-ab88-932c3533a519.png)

 4. Deleting operation is realized by customerid; however, before deleting , customer should fulfil the conditions.
 These conditions are;
-* Customer id should not be null, if customer id is absent, than the system gives "customer is not found" as error-message.
+* Customer id should not be null, if customer id is absent, then the system gives "customer is not found" as error-message.

  ´´´